~In Another Life~

 Nothing seems to penetrate my heart

 The curved hallway was already clear as the cloaked and hooded figure stalked through it, her very presence intimidating.
 Her posture, the tilt of her shoulders, and her aggressive gait made it clear that she had neither the time nor inclination to stop and talk with anyone.
-This was one of the reasons why no one even attempted to get in the way, the other was her reputation which was such that the guard knew better than to bother her in the slightest.
-Three quarters of a century before, she had been the cause of more than one of their deaths, her violent temper had made most feel the need to dance on egg shells around her.
+This was one of the reasons why no one even attempted to get in the way, the other was her reputation, which was such that the guard knew better than to bother her in the slightest.
+In the past three quarters of a century, she had been the cause of many of their number having to literally be pieced back together, when training sessions got a little too intense, they made the mistake of outright challenging her, or worst of all on those rare occasions that one of them was foolish enough to actually anger her.
+Her violent temper had made most feel the need to dance on egg shells around her.
 It didn't help that the ancient hallways were barely wide enough to accommodate a single person going in each direction if they hugged to the wall.
 She didn't even notice that she took up the entire space, since no one had gotten in her way in a long time.

 Isabella could immediately feel the response floating back along the link they shared, the mocking disgust at just sitting around.
 Elizabeth was her daughter, even if they didn't share DNA.
 Isabella had frequently wondered if she would be as close to Eliza if she were simply her birth mother.
 Their connection was far more complicated, especially given the circumstances surrounding Eliza's conversion.

 It was easy to tell there was a physical connection between the two.
 Their pale faces had the same structure, except for a couple of minor differences.
 Their dark hair was of similar cut and length, even though they styled it differently.
-To human eyes, the two women did look more like teenagers, and they could easily be identified as close relations, not quite identical but most definitely siblings.
-Their eye color was what really set them apart though; Eliza's eyes were a deep violet which stood in stark contrast to Isabella's which were a rich dark red.
+To human eyes, the two women did look more like teenagers, and they could easily be identified as close relations, not quite identical to the most attentive of eyes but most definitely siblings.
+Their eye color was what really set them apart though; Eliza's eyes were a deep violet which stood in stark contrast to Isabella's which were a dark red.

 Eliza had been a captive all her short life until Isabella found her on one of her first missions.
 What occurred that night was still a matter of debate among the few that knew the particulars, but what wasn't up for debate was that it left the two of them changed.
 The bond was only one aspect of that transformation, the rest was the reason they were so feared.
 Though some made the arguments that the two of them were no longer true vampires but... something else.